Tenements-facades-project/wrofacade/README.md

 ## Supported pipelines

+This repository provides several pipelines for image generation.
+The choice of the pipeline depends on the needs of the user - different pipelines are capable of meeting different requirements.

-The primary pipeline developed in this project is (mask generator + mask to image translator).
+The **primary pipeline** developed in this project is (mask generator + mask to image translator).
 This pipeline is represented by the class `SegmentAndTranslate` (`src.facade_generator.pipeline.SegmentAndTranslate`).
 An object of this class contains two objects: a segmentation mask generator and a mask to image translator.
 Segmentation mask generator can be a grammar-based generator (class `src.segmask.grammars.GrammarMaskGenerator`) or a segmentation model that accepts a facade image (class `src.segmask.transformers_seg.TransSegmentationHF`).

-This project provides also an additional option, which is generating images using just grammars.
+This project provides also **additional pipelines**:

+- pure grammars - in this option, images are generated using just grammars (i.e., we use grammar not to generate segmentation mask but a ready facade image).
 This pipeline is implemented by the class `src.facade_generator.pure_grammars_generator.PureGrammarGenerator`.
+- GANs - there is also a pipeline consisting of just one GAN network; it is implemented by the class `src.facade_generator.gan_generator.GANGeneratorTorch` (we used StackGAN in our experiments)

 ## Project structure